-I'm a storytelling photographer specializing in photojournalism, portraiture, branding and weddings.
+I'm a storytelling photographer and photojournalist specializing in editorial, portraiture, branding and wedding photography.

 Based in Buffalo, New York, I'm available for assignments throughout the western New York area as well as destinations world wide!